schr0841/cnn_project/README.md

 Including the augmented inputs as part of the Rescaling layer was necessary because in the Functional API, which describes the submodels overall, the data flow between model layers is explicitly defined by passing the output of one layer as the input to next layer.
 In the scaled_inputs = Rescaling(1./255)(augmented_inputs) statement, the '(augmented_inputs)' explicitly indicates the rescaling operation should be applied to the output of the previous layer, augmented_inputs.
 Without passing '(augmented_inputs)' as the input, the models would not know which data should be rescaled.

-# Modifying the Pretrained ResNet50 model for compatibility with the custom_cnn model
+### Modifying the Pretrained ResNet50 model for compatibility with the cnn base model

 To prevent the ResNet50-based model itself from generating a 1,000-classs classification for the chest scan images in the input dataset, we "removed" the output layer of the ResNet50 model by setting include_top=False.
 To prevent the ResNet50 model from being re-trained from its ImageNet data source, we froze its layers (made them unlearnable) by specifying layer.trainable = False.
 To enable the ResNet50-based model to generate a four-class classification for our input data, we added some custom layers to the 'enhanced' (by data augmentation and rescaling) ResNet50 base model.